Nuclear and Radiological Engineering and Medical Physics Qualifying Exams

 The exams are given twice a year, once in the fall and once in the spring.
 If you already have a master's degree and matriculate as a Ph.D. student, you must take the Ph.D.
 Qualifying Examination at the 1st opportunity after the one-year anniversary of your initial enrollment date in the Woodruff School graduate program.
 However, you may petition the Graduate Committee to defer a semester if the need for additional coursework is justified.

-Those who matriculate with a bachelor's degree must take the qualifying examination no later than the two-year anniversary of your initial enrollment date in the Woodruff School graduate program.
+Those who matriculate as a M.S. student must take the qualifying examination no later than the two-year anniversary of your initial enrollment date in the Woodruff School graduate program.

 Postponement of the exams will not be allowed as a general rule.
 However, some flexibility may be allowed for students who do not have an undergraduate degree in nuclear engineering or a closely related area and for those just returning to school after being in industry for some time.
 If you want to delay taking the qualifying exam, get an endorsement from your faculty advisor, and petition the Woodruff School Graduate Committee.

 The dates of qualifying exams for each year are posted here: https://www.me.gatech.edu/qualifying-exam-timeline